wanhsiu/portfolio/src/pages/projects/celestial-sounds.md

 description: Created this concept and identity from scratch. ***Celestial Sounds*** is a fictional opening event for James Turrell’s Rodin Crater in Arizona featuring a special performance by music and visual artist Solange- who will be reviving her most recent album *When I get Home*.
+There will be a timed scheduled performance throughout the night which will be taken place at different spaces inside the Rodin Crater.
 details: |-
   7 x 9” Catalog